typohnebild/numpy-vs-mir/README.md

 ### D Multigrid

-In D we did basically the same things as in Python.
+In D we basically followed the same approach as we did in the Python implementations.

 ```D
     Slice!(T*, Dim) compute_correction(Slice!(T*, Dim) r, uint l, T current_h)